danielbierwirth/DropboxBrowser/Readme.md

     - CoreGraphics
 2. Add the DropboxSDK Framework to your project.
 The latest version of the SDK can be <a href=https://www.dropbox.com/developers>downloaded here</a> | DropboxBrowser uses version 1.3.4 of the Dropbox SDK
 3. Register as a developer on Dropbox and setup your App.
 If you've already done this, skip this step.
 If you haven't already done this, <a href=https://www.dropbox.com/developers/start/setup#ios>get setup</a>.
-4. Setup and add the required methods used by Dropbox for authenticating.
+4. Setup your Dropbox App Key and Secret.
 This includes customizing your Info.plist file and your App Delegate.
 Instructions from Dropbox are <a href=https://www.dropbox.com/developers/start/authentication#ios>available here</a>
 5. Add all of the DropboxBrowser files to your project
 	- `DropboxBrowserViewController` Implementation (.m) and Header (.h)
 	- Make sure to include the "Graphics" and "Utilities" folders
 6. In your ViewController's header file, add the following import statement: `#import "DropboxBrowserViewController.h"`.
 Also add the following delegate: `DropboxBrowserDelegate`.
-7. In your Implementation File (.m) add the method listed below.
-This project (and its code) assumes you're using Xcode 4, iOS 5+, and Storyboards.
-If you aren't using storyboards, you'll need to present the Navigation Controller with your own code.

-        - (IBAction)browseDropbox {
-            //Check if Dropbox is Setup
-            if (![[DBSession sharedSession] isLinked]) {
-                 //Dropbox is not setup
-                [[DBSession sharedSession] linkFromController:self];
-           } else {
-                //Dropbox has already been setup - display the navigation controller (modally) }
-        }

-8. Edit the required interface files.
+7. Edit the required interface files.
 In your storyboard, add the following UI Objects from the Objects Library:
     - Navigation Controller
-9. Select the Table View Controller just added along with the Navigation Controller and change the class to `DropboxRootViewController` using the Identity Inspector.
+8. Select the Table View Controller just added along with the Navigation Controller and change the class to `DropboxRootViewController` using the Identity Inspector.
-13. Click on the first cell of the Table View and change its identifier to `DropboxBrowserCell` and change the cell style to `Subtitle`.
+9. Click on the first cell of the Table View and change its identifier to `DropboxBrowserCell` and change the cell style to `Subtitle`.
+10. In your Implementation File (.m), add a method / action that dispays the Dropbox Browser Navigation Controller.
+You do not need to check if the user is logged into Dropbox.
+Dropbox Browser handles authentication and login.

 ## Delegates & Results
 There are four optional delegate methods available with DropboxBrowser (not Dropbox SDK).
 Here is a list of all the methods and descriptions:
-    - `downloadedFileFromDropbox:(NSString *)fileName` called when a file is **successfully** downloaded from Dropbox.
+    - `dropboxBrowserDownloadedFile:(NSString *)fileName` called when a file is **successfully** downloaded from Dropbox.
 The `fileName` property contains an NSString with the downloaded file's name.
-    - `failedToDownloadDropboxFile:(NSString *)fileName`  called when there is an issue while downloading a file from Dropbox.
+    - `dropboxBrowserFailedToDownloadFile:(NSString *)fileName`  called when there is an issue while downloading a file from Dropbox.
 The `fileName` property contains an NSString with the downloaded file's name.
-    - `fileDownloadConflictError:(NSDictionary *)conflict` called when there is an issue downloading a file because it already exists in the local Documents Directory.
+    - `dropboxBrowserFileConflictError:(NSDictionary *)conflict` called when there is an issue downloading a file because it already exists in the local Documents Directory.
 The `conflict` NSDictionary contains two values.
 The first value, `file`, contains the DBMetadata for the Dropbox File.
 You can access properties such as file name, modified date, and size using the DBMetadata properties.
 The second value is a human-readable error message called `message`.
-    - `dismissedDropboxBrowser` called when the DropboxBrowser is dismissed by the user. **Do NOT use this method to dismiss the DropboxBrowser** - it has already been dismissed by the time this method is called (hence the past-tense method name).
+    - `dropboxBrowserDismissed` called when the DropboxBrowser is dismissed by the user. **Do NOT use this method to dismiss the DropboxBrowser** - it has already been dismissed by the time this method is called (hence the past-tense method name).

 The next function allows you to retrieve the file name of the last file selected.
 Simply call this function:
     NSString *fileName = [DropboxRootViewController fileName];